 The first time we went to Paris we fell in love with the architecture, art, and culture.
 As we stood outside Charles De Gaulle airport we knew we were in for a good week away that would be filled with nothing but curiosity, excitement, and love.

 We flew into Paris with EasyJet and we had checked out the transportation process for Paris online before leaving the UK, so we knew what we were up against.
-I have noted down all types of transport going into the city center of Paris.
+I have noted down all types of transport going into the city centre of Paris.

 we also downloaded a metro app which was great for helping us know which link to hop on to travel around the city.